Nana Ama Agyeman

 Conference Presentations:

-• Agyeman, Nana Ama & Sherris, Ari (2017).
+8. 2017.
+With Ari Sherris.
 "Aggression Against Ghanaian Simpa School Children and Advocacy Efforts to Stop it".
 Presented at the First International Conference on Revitalization of Indigenous and Minoritized Languages, University of Barcelona, Spain, April 19‐21, 2017.

-• Agyeman, Nana Ama & Akrofi Ansah, Mercy (2016).
+9. 2016.
+With Mercy Akrofi Ansah.
 "Vowel harmony systems in two South-Guang languages (Efutu and Leteh): A case of dominant language influence".
 Paper presented at the 9th Linguistics Association of Ghana (LAG) Conference, GILLBT, Tamale, 26-28 July 2016.

 Courses taught:

-UGRC 110: Academic Writing I, LANG 004: Reading and Comprehension II
+UGRC 110: Academic Writing I, UGRC 210: Academic Writing II, LANG 004: Reading and Comprehension II